Cry Cry

 "Cry Cry" is a single recorded by South Korean girl group T-ara, Its release was originally set for release on November 18, 2011, but was pushed forward one week to November 11 due to the demand for the album's lead track, "Cry Cry".
 It served as the lead track for the group's third EP, Black Eyes.
-The song achieved commercial and critical success, becoming a chart topper on both the Gaon Chart and Billboard Korea Hot 100 chart.
-It also emerged as one of the best-selling Korean singles of the 2010s, amassing nearly 3.8 million downloads as of 2012.
+The song achieved commercial and critical success, topping the Gaon Chart and Billboard Korea Hot 100 charts.
+It emerged as one of the best-selling Korean singles of the 2010s, amassing 3.8 million downloads as of 2012.

 Background and release

 The group's agency, Core Contents Media, released a series posters for "Cry Cry" showcasing parts of the short film, on November 4, 2011.
 Black Eyes was released on November 17, 2011, with the single on the same day.
 Due to a computer issue, the release was delayed and was released 2 hours late.
 A ballad version was also released within the EP.
 The audio track from the "Cry Cry" (Ballad Ver.)'s music video was also included on Black Eyes along with the original ballad version of the song.

 On October 10, 2012, "Cry Cry" was featured on T-ara's first greatest hits album, T-ara's Best of Best 2009–2012: Korean ver along with its music video on the DVD set.
 The song was re-recorded in Japanese and reloaded on T-ara's first Japanese album Jewelry Box.
 A Chinese version of the song was released to promote the online game World of Warships in 2015.
 The song is only available for streaming and download on Chinese planforms such as QQ Music and Kugou.